michaeltroxler/mobileid/docs/source/introduction.rst

 This document provides Relying Parties (RPs) with technical guidance and best practices for integrating Mobile ID Open ID Provider (MobileID OP) into their applications.

+.. note:: This is an info box indicating additional information or a note to the reader.

+   You can include multiple lines of text here.
+The content should be indented consistently to form part of the note.

 .. _Basic Key Concepts - Terminology:

 Basic Key Concepts - Terminology